rehanvdm/tailscale-lambda-proxy/README.md

 A Proxy Lambda error can be identified by the following headers in the response:
 - `ts-error-name`: The error name.
 - `ts-error-message`: The error message.

+### Reducing Cold starts

+Cold starts occur when your function first has to connect to the Tailscale network, which can take between 5-10 seconds as mentioned in the [Tailscale Lambda Extension](https://github.com/rehanvdm/tailscale-lambda-extension?tab=readme-ov-file#limitations) docs.
+Subsequent requests are much faster as the connection is reused.

+Cold starts can be mitigated by configuring a "warmer" Lambda function that periodically invokes the Proxy Lambda.
+The number of warm connections is determined by the `concurrentInvocations` property.
+This setup helps maintain a pool of warm connections to the Tailscale network, reducing latency for subsequent requests.

 ### Code Examples